sagemathinc/cocalc/src/packages/server/messages/README.md

 - if the user has email configured, sends an email to the user with the markdown converted to html
 - creates a message to the user from "cocalc".

+## Admin/monitoring functionality

+A function to make it easy to notify the admins if something should be investigated.
+It sends a message to all admins...